 It took them nearly two years to make the place habitable.
 “The restoration was a much bigger job than we had anticipated.
 We had to put in new windows, new walls and new floors,” Sean recalls.
 For Dalila, the challenge of the interior “was orchestrating different styles together in harmonious unity”, she says.

 Lecco was badly affected by the pandemic, being close to its epicentre in Bergamo, “so we were in serious lockdown for three months and going to a supermarket was like going to outer space,” says Sean.
-Restrictions have now eased and his new exhibition, a major one, “Sean Shanahan at Villa Panza & the Panza Collection”, has just opened at the Villa Panza in Varese, a cultural destination home to the most important collections of contemporary Italian art, and will run until October.
+Restrictions have since eased and his exhibition, a major one, “Sean Shanahan at Villa Panza & the Panza Collection”, at the Villa Panza in Varese, a cultural destination home to the most important collections of contemporary Italian art, ran until last October.

 “Count Panza was an obsessed collector, a man thinking in art.
 He bought 30-odd works of mine and didn’t only help me, but he became part of my life and a friend,” Sean remembers.
 His new series of paintings called “Sudden Time”, inspired by the English composer George Benjamin, one of the world’s foremost musicians, consists of four large paintings and one large wall painting.
 “These are somewhat different to my usual (work) and a big step forward for me,” he comments.